Waldhaus Flims: New century: new beginnings

 After nearly twenty years in charge, Josef and Marianne Müller left in 2000.
-Their successors, Christoph and Sabina Schlosser, stayed only till 2010 which was when directorship of the resort complex was taken on by Yasmin and Urs Grimm Cachemaille.
+Their successors, Christoph and Sabina Schlosser stayed only until 2010 which was when directorship of the resort complex was taken over by Yasmin and Urs Grimm Cachemaille.

-Extensive building took place between 2003 and 2005: the Villa Silvana was extensively renovated.
-The 1967 indoor swimming pool was torn down, and its function taken over by a new glass coated Swimming and Wellness Canter.
+Between 2003 and 2005 the Villa Silvana was extensively renovated.
+The 1967 indoor swimming pool was replaced by a new glass-enclosed swimming and wellness center.
 The architects were Hans Peter Fontana from Flims and Pia Schmid from Zürich.
-The pavilion's old terrace was recreated, along with the Jugendstil (Art nouveau) features of the entrance lobby and reception area.
+The pavilion's old terrace was recreated along with the Jugendstil (Art nouveau) features of the entrance lobby and reception area.
 On the site of the old laundry another holiday apartment block, "Wald Park", was built.
-Two more blocks, named "Ententeich" and "La Cauma", were added in 2005 and 2007.
-In 2009 the larches were removed from the original "Rondell" park, north of the Hotel Segnes, in order to make way for a large "Promenda" area.
+Two more blocks, named "Ententeich" and "La Cauma" were added in 2005 and 2007.
+In 2009 the larch trees were removed from the original Rondell Park, north of the Hotel Segnes, in order to make space for a large promenade.

 Media exposure

-In 2004 national television used the Waldhaus for a six-part mini-series, which presented "every day life in a five star hotel" in a docu-drama format.
+In 2004 national television used the Waldhaus for a six-part mini-series, which presented "everyday life in a five star hotel" in a docu-drama format.
 A television gala presentation was transmitted from the hotel in August 2006.
 Later that year part of a Parliamentary session was held in the Waldhaus.

 Financing

-2006 was also the year in which the substantial shareholding accumulated by the Bezzola in the Hotel complex was sold, to be taken over by Hans Rudolf Wyss.
+2006 was also the year in which the substantial shareholding accumulated by the Bezzola in the hotel complex was sold, to be taken over by Hans Rudolf Wyss.
 The shareholding changes were accompanied by a further name change, from "Park Hotels Waldhaus AG" to "Waldhaus Flims Mountain Resort AG".

-On 7 April 2015 the company was declared bankrupt, with a funding shortfall initially reported at 30 Million francs.
+On 7 April 2015 the company was declared bankrupt, with a funding shortfall initially reported at 30 million francs.
 The running of the hotel was contracted by the receivers to a management company called "WF Hotel Management GmbH": the complex continued to welcome holiday makers while a permanent solution for the financial challenges was sought.
 By August 2015 the reported cash deficit had increased to more than 40 Million francs, but this was still comfortably less than the estimated value of the assets.
 In an interview given to the travel press Gion Fravi, the hotel director installed by the management company, stated that around 40 investors had expressed an interest in purchasing the assets, though he refused to enter into speculation about a possible sale price, given the pressure on running costs exacerbated by the increasing value of the Swiss Franc against the Euro in the wake of the 2007 financial crash.
 During the closing months of 2015 the hotel was advertising jobs for the 2015/2016 season.